santis1001/E-Commerce-BE/README.md

 });
 ```
 ### Index - Router
-<sub style='  font-weight: bold;'>* The next sections will not show in-depth code for the HTTP request but only the Sequelize functions used to accomplish the desired action.</sub>
+<sub style='font-weight: bold;'>* The next sections will not show in-depth code for the HTTP request but only the Sequelize functions used to accomplish the desired action.</sub>

 This script will handle every HTTP request sent to the route folder.
 If the request is made to the `/api` route, it will be redirected to the API folder router.
 ```js